This post may contain affiliate links. Read the full disclosure here.

 Carte Européenne d’Assurance Maladie

-This card facilitates the process of reimbursement for health expenses when traveling in Europe.
+The European Health Insurance Card (EHIC) facilitates the reimbursement process for health expenses when traveling within Europe.
 Without this card, you still have the possibility of being reimbursed, but you’ll need to pay all costs upfront.
 In this case, you should be especially careful about saving your receipts.

 You can request a carte européenne d’assurance maladie (CEAM) through your Ameli account under the Mes démarches tab.
 It is recommended to order the card at least 15 days before your departure date.
 I ordered mine and received it 5 days later.
 This card is valid for up to two years.